Apple revenue forecast tops expectations, iPhone business stabilizes

 “In regards to iPhone, the most important thing for us is that we continue to grow the installed base,” Cook told Reuters.
 “And we did that on iPhone.
 And so the fact that people are hanging onto them a little longer, it’s not something I worry about in the 90-day clock.”

+Hal Eddins, chief economist for Apple shareholder Capital Investment Counsel, said he was pleasantly surprised to see iPhone sales declines slow down versus the prior quarter.

+“You really don’t hear people talk about their phones like they did several years ago,” Eddins said.
+But, “the key is that when people want to splurge on a phone, they do it with an Apple product.”

 Apple did not give the number of active Apple devices, but in January said it was 1.4 billion, with 900 million of those being iPhones.
 Investors used the number, called the installed base, as a proxy for how many subscribers it can gain for its services business.
-In April, Apple disclosed that it has 390 million paid subscribers to its own services and third-party apps.
+Cook told investors on a conference call Tuesday that Apple has 420 million paid subscribers to its own services and third-party apps.
 The company has set a goal of 500 million by 2020.

+Trip Miller, managing partner at Apple shareholder Gullane Capital Partners, said he wants to see services growth return to the 20% range and thinks Apple needs to use its billions in cash to buy media properties to fuel its forthcoming television service.

+“You have to have a bigger installed base and have services that people get value from,” Miller said.

 Apple reported results as U.S. and Chinese trade negotiators met in Shanghai for their first in-person talks since a G20 truce last month, after which U.S. President Donald Trump said he would not impose new tariffs on a final $300 billion of Chinese imports if China agreed to make purchases of U.S. agricultural products.